-Murray Gell-Mann is a theoretical physicist who postulated the existence of quarks, the basic constituents of subatomic particles.
+Murray Gell-Mann was a theoretical physicist who postulated the existence of quarks, the basic constituents of subatomic particles.
 Working with Richard Feynman, Murray also discovered the chiral — nonsymmetrical and nonreversible — structures of the weak interaction, the force that results when subatomic particles decay.
 He won the 1969 Nobel Prize in Physics for his discoveries concerning elementary particles.

 A fundamental constituent of matter, quarks combine to form particles called hadrons, the most stable of which are the protons and neutrons found inside atomic nuclei.
 Murray developed current algebra, a mathematical tool to predict the symmetry of quark models, which led to the standard theory of elementary particles.
 Quarks, antiquarks, and gluons are established as the elementary objects in hadron structures.